 Enhancing the Institutional Climate

 - We updated our mission statement and our description of our motto to reflect and emphasize the centrality of diversity and inclusion to our core values and vision.
-We also created a DEI timeline and an Honors College student population at-a-glance webpage.

 - We are working with University Facilities and outside partners on creating more welcoming and culturally representative and diverse spaces in the building.